 Fine art prints are available from me on a custom order basis as you will be quoted 2-3 options based on paper type, presentation, and delivery.

 You can choose an image from this gallery, or ask me about a picture seen on my blog or in my shops.

 When contacting me for a quote I will need to know your location (ie country, state and postcode/zip) as well as any deadlines you may have.
 A matted print like the one above takes ~14 days plus shipping time.

 I will wrap your matted print in foam wrap, sandwich it between mdf board for sturdiness (and to protect the corners), tape it up, then put it inside a waterproof bag ready for postage.
 Alternatively, I can quote for delivery via a service such as pack and send.

-Within Australia, fine art prints will be sent by Express Post Platinum which can be tracked online and allows me to have insurance cover.
-This service takes 24 to 48hrs on weekdays, depending on your location.
+Within Australia, fine art prints will be sent by an Australia Post psrcel service which can be tracked online and allows me to have insurance cover.
 You must provide a contact telephone number and be available to sign for your parcel.

 I hope to talk to you soon! – Kell.